stefan-jansen/machine-learning-for-trading/README.md

 </a>
 </p>

 This repo contains **over 150 notebooks** that put the concepts, algorithms, and use cases discussed in the book into action.
-They provide numerous examples that show
+They provide numerous examples that show:
 - how to work with and extract signals from market, fundamental and alternative text and image data,
 - how to train and tune models that predict returns for different asset classes and investment horizons, including how to replicate recently published research, and
 - how to design, backtest, and evaluate trading strategies.

-> We **highly recommend** to review the notebooks while reading the book; they are usually in executed state and often contain additional information that the space constraints of the book did not permit to include.
+> We **highly recommend** reviewing the notebooks while reading the book; they are usually in an executed state and often contain additional information that we could not include due to the book's space constraints.

 ## What's new in the 2<sup>nd</sup> Edition?